n8chan/Project-Management/FINAL PAPERS/TAYLOR_CHAN.md

 Reimagine: Reducing the cost of education with reuse!

-Taylor Chan, IS 340, Section B
+Taylor Chan, IS 340, Section B, Spring 2025

 **Introduction**